sergei-mironov/vim-pastething/README.md

 Pastething
 ==========

-This repository contains a VIM paste (yank) pre-processing plugin suitable for editing text markup languages like Markdown or LaTeX.
+This repository contains a VIM paste pre-processing plugin suitable for editing text markup like Markdown or LaTeX.

 Features
 --------